pw598/pw598.github.io/_posts/2025-01-06-Dimension-Reduction-I-Eigendecomposition.md

 $\mathbf{Av} = \lambda \mathbf{v} = \mathbf{O}$

 To make this a valid operation, we'll insert an identity matrix before the vector $\mathbf{v}$.
-We'll also factor the vector \mathbf{v} out of both terms on the left.
+We'll also factor the vector $\mathbf{v}$ out of both terms on the left.

 $(\mathbf{A} - \lambda \mathbf{I}) \mathbf{v} = \mathbf{O}$